MIRACLES

 Illustration describing the configuration of the scattering vessel of MIRACLES

-A key characteristic of the performance of the MIRACLES instrument is the outstanding flexibility to cover a wide range of neutron beam energy probing the sample for quasielastic and inelastic neutron scattering experiment (QENS and INS), taking advantage of the long pulse of the ESS neutron source with an optimized chopper cascade to tailor this neutron pulse and select the required energy range.
+A key characteristic of the performance of the MIRACLES instrument is the outstanding flexibility to cover a wide range of neutron beam energy probing the sample for quasielastic and inelastic neutron scattering experiment (QENS and INS), taking advantage of the long pulse of the ESS neutron source with an optimised chopper cascade to tailor this neutron pulse and select the required energy range.

 Sample Environment Systems for Fluids Including Gases, Liquids and Complex Fluids (FLUCO)